 - Process complexity it is well accepted the process is complex and prescriptive, and the SLCC is seeking to address this through legislative reform. - Appeals under the current legislation the SLCC has one of the most expensive appeal routes of any UK ombudsman.
-A 10% rise in court fees is being proposed for the coming year which will increase our expenditure even further.
 The SLCC is seeking to address this through legislative reform, although notes the profession and judiciary oppose this. - Access to solicitor files there is a widespread and systemic failing in the solicitor profession to comply with professional responsibility and the law around providing access to files.
 This is driving significant cost to tackle as well as delay for all parties.
 The SLCC is seeking new options to tackle this in legislation, as well as a range of other means.